Priorities

-1836 Wisconsin Territorial Census: Includes the original counties of Dubuque and Demoines; covered the area to become Iowa.
+1836 Wisconsin Territorial Census: Includes the original counties of Dubuque and Demoines, which covered the area to become Iowa.
 Lists the head of household and the number of males and females within certain age groups.
-Med Low
+Complete

-1838 Wisconsin Territorial Census: Includes the original counties of Dubuque and Demoines along with Cedar, Clayton, Clinton, Johnson, Lee, Louisa, Muscatine, Slaughter (renamed Washington) and Van Buren counties; covered the area to become Iowa.
-Lists names of masters, mistresses, stewards, overseers or other principal persons; white males, white females, free males of color and free females of color.
-Only Van Buren county is available at the FHL.
-Med
+1838 Wisconsin Territorial Census: Includes the original counties of Dubuque and Des Moines along with Cedar, Clayton, Clinton, Henry, Johnson, Lee, Louisa, Muscatine, Scott, Slaughter (renamed Washington) and Van Buren counties (and possibly Delaware, Jackson, Jones, Linn); covered the area to become Iowa Territory.
+Lists names of principal persons; white males, white females, free males of color and free females of color.
+Microfilm transcription complete

 1840 Territorial Census; 18 original counties and several precincts which comprised the area then known as Iowa.
 Low